allisonlynnbasore14/QQ/README.md

  heroku start

- ### NOtICE TO MYSELF:
+ ### NOTICE
- The current program is not updated the Heroku website.
-Instead it is an old version.
-I am still debugging.
+ The program is not updated the Heroku website.
+Instead it is just a draft.
+The real version can be found at https://scenic-crater-lake-37652.herokuapp.com/Login